 The government can impose either a negative final determination or an affirmative final determination.
 An affirmative final determination shall include, inter alia, a complete description of the product under investigation, the factors that led to serious injury, the duration of the safeguard measure, the time limit for progressive liberalisation and a list of the developing countries exempted.

 Although not expressly provided for under the SA, both preliminary and final determinations can be open to judicial review in the Malaysian High Court on the grounds that the investigative authority made a decision tainted with illegality, irrationality or procedural impropriety.

-To date, there have been three safeguard measures imposed upon a final determination.
-These measures are currently in force.
+To date, there have been three safeguard measures imposed upon a final determination out of the six investigations initiated.

 As a trading nation, Malaysia has shown a high level of commitment towards building regional and bilateral trade ties through arrangements with individual regional groupings and countries.
 Malaysia's trade policy has been to pursue efforts in creating a more liberalised and fair global trading environment while according a high priority to the WTO system.